OWASP/CheatSheetSeries/cheatsheets/XSSFilterEvasionCheatSheet.md

 ### XSS Locator (Polygot)

 The following is a "polygot test XSS payload."
-This test will execute in multiple contexts including html, script string, js and url.
+This test will execute in multiple contexts including html, script string, js and URL.
 Thank you to [Gareth Heyes](https://twitter.com/garethheyes) for this [contribution](https://twitter.com/garethheyes/status/997466212190781445).

 `javascript:/*--></title></style></textarea></script></xmp><svg/onload='+/"/+/onmouseover=1/+/[*/[]/+alert(1)//'>`